Quantum Fisher Information as a Thermal Probe in Frustrated Magnets through Insights from Quantum Spin Ice: Results

-{\it Model and Method.---} The pyrochlore lattice is a face-centered cubic lattice with four sublattices per unit cell, forming a network of corner-sharing tetrahedra.
+The pyrochlore lattice is a face-centered cubic lattice with four sublattices per unit cell, forming a network of corner-sharing tetrahedra.
 We consider spin-$1/2$ on the pyrochlore lattice that are interacting through an XXZ model of the form